kaanunalan/newground2/README.md

 ```

 ## Input Format
 The input format is equivalent to clingos input format.
-Currently the reduction of normal logic programs (including comparison operators) is implemented.

 Based on the principle of partial reducibility, inputs can be divided into parts that shall be part of the reduction.
 For this reason please use `#program rules.` for (non-ground) program parts that shall be reduced by **newground**.
 The subprogram `#program insts.` on the other hand can be used for instantiating the program.